 Divorce is a difficult time for all families.
-The goal of every divorce attorney at Sodoma Law is to bring our clients and their families through this process with a minimum of stress, and with the feeling that they have control over their divorce and their future.
-Everything about our Charlotte based divorce law firm is geared toward making the experience more comfortable for our clients as we work with them to achieve the best possible outcome for the dissolution of their marriage.
+The goal of every attorney at Sodoma Law is to bring our clients and their families through this process with a minimum of stress, and with the feeling that they have control over their divorce and their future.
+Everything about our Charlotte based law firm is geared toward making the experience more comfortable for our clients as we work with them to achieve the best possible outcome for the dissolution of their marriage.

 Understanding North Carolina Divorce Law

 North Carolina is considered a “no-fault” divorce state, which means that neither party has to have committed a wrong for the divorce to be granted.
 What most people refer to as divorce is called “absolute divorce” in North Carolina.
 (This term distinguishes the complete dissolution of a marriage from “divorce from bed and board,” more commonly known as legal separation.)